 - This post contains affiliate links.
 Read more here.

-Breed-specific diets lead dog owners to believe that different breeds have disparate nutritional requirements.
+The availability of breed-specific diets leads dog owners to believe that different breeds have disparate nutritional requirements.
 While there may be some slight differences between large and small breeds, all dogs have the same basic needs for protein, fat, and essential nutrients.

-Read on to learn more about the dietary requirements of large dogs and what to look for in a high-quality dog food for large breeds.
+Read on to learn more about the dietary requirements of large dogs and what to look for in the best dog food for large breeds.

 Do Large Breed Dogs Have Different Dietary Needs?